oss-generic/process/codingStandards/CodingStandard-Java.md

   </tr>
 </table>

+>Rationale: to reduce unnecessary noise.

 ### **Loops**

-**10. The loop body should be wrapped by curly brackets irrespective of how many lines there are in the body.**
+**10. :star: The loop body should be wrapped by curly brackets irrespective of how many lines there are in the body.**

 <table>
   <tr>